alexsc6955/vbtizer/README.md

 ```
 sass --style compressed vbtizer.scss:[your css file path]
 ```

 ## Features

 - ``rem`` to ``px`` converter.
-- ``box-sizing`` mixin to use vendor prefix
+- ``box-sizing`` mixin to use vendor prefix if older borowser support is enable
-- Layout breakpoints mixins.
+- Layout breakpoints mixin.
 - Use ``rem`` and ``px`` with the same property for older browsers and ie support.
 - Normalize v5
 - Reset Css.